-The positions listed below are currently open for the Spring 2018 semester.
+The positions listed below are currently open for the Fall 2018 semester.
 Applicants must be currently pursuing an undergraduate degree at Johns Hopkins University.

 - Finance Manager: responsible for keeping track of Zeniada’s budget as well as all other financially-related tasks, including applying for grants, handling purchases of magazines or workshop materials, and recording those purchases.

 - Communications Manager: Sends informational/promotional emails to relevant departments at other universities.
 Responsible for sending individualized decision emails to submitters for each issue.

 - Marketing Manager: runs all social media for Zeniada, particularly the Facebook page.
 Responsible for creating and inviting students to Facebook events (such as submission events or workshop events); adding promotional graphics/messages to the Facebook page; and submitting posts to the Daily Announcements and distributing flyers across campus.

 Contact email@example.com with any questions.